 Maryland Security Professionals recognize the unique security challenges faced by the modern healthcare facility.
 Creating a secure hospital environment can not only deter workplace violence, assault and theft, it can play a crucial role in protecting people and valuable assets.

 Let’s look at some key security strategies implemented by the healthcare industry.

 Instead of focusing ample time and resources responding to emergency incidents after the fact, have a comprehensive plan in place that focuses on prevention.
 This plan must be communicated to all levels of permanent and contracted staff.
 This includes policies for preventing workplace violence and having clear-cut protocols when it comes to threatening behavior, assaults and control access breaches.

 2. Video Surveillance

 Healthcare facilities rely on video surveillance to observe multiple locations and access points.
 The high-definition footage taken by these cameras can be stored for weeks and used as an investigative tool when reviewing a criminal incident.
-The data captured by video cameras can also prevent fraudulent lawsuits and used as evidence in a court of law.
+The data captured by video surveillance cameras for security can also prevent fraudulent lawsuits and used as evidence in a court of law.

 3. License Plate Recognition (LPR) Technology

 Cameras with license plate recognition technology are becoming increasingly prevalent in the healthcare environment.
 While LPR may not prevent unknown threats, this technology can identify prior offenders or terminated employees who may be disgruntled and on the property without valid reason.
 This security measure may help reduce incidents of workplace violence.